 Aintree University Hospital was still a live working Hospital with a busy A&E department.
 The project required well planned and thoughtful logistics.
-Longworth worked very closely with the Main Contractor and other trades on an innovative construction solution that involved partitioning the building site from the A&E department to create a clear boundary between hospital and building site without impacting on the day to day operations of the busy A&E unit.
+Longworth worked very closely with the Main Contractor, BAM Construction, and other trades on an innovative construction solution that involved partitioning the building site from the A&E department to create a clear boundary between hospital and building site without impacting on the day to day operations of the busy A&E unit.
 This ensured that there were no lost days for the hospital and it remained fully operational throughout the construction phase.

 Due to the chaotic nature of a building site and a live hospital and A&E department, the programme had to be exacting and rigidly adhered to.
 Phase 1 of construction was planned to run seamlessly in to Phase 2 with a handover of the new section of the A&E department to coincide with the closure of the old section which would become Phase 2 of the construction.

 - Tyvek Breather Membrane